 Zetterberg (head) has officially been cleared to return to the Red Wings lineup.

 Zetterberg was expected to be in the lineup tonight, but had to be medically cleared.
 Now that he is officially cleared, Zetterberg will return after missing the last four games.
 He will skate with Justin Abdelkader and Erik Cole.

-Zetterberg (back) is set to return to the Red WIngs lineup on Saturday.
+Zetterberg (head) is expected to be back in the Red Wings lineup on Wednesday.

 Zetterberg has missed the last four games with a head injury, but it looks like he will be back in the lineup tonight vs. the Rangers.
 He need to be cleared by doctors this afternoon, buts far, all signs point towards him playing.
 Zetterberg will centre Justin Abdelkader and newcomer Erik Cole, if he plays.
 Z has 15 goals and 34 assists (49 points) in 57 games this season.

 Zetterberg (head) practiced on Monday; expected to play Wednesday.

 Zetterberg was at practice this afternoon, and is hopeful that he will be back on Wednesday after missing that last four games with a head injury.
 Monitor his status leading up to their matchup with the Rangers at Joe Louis Arena.

 Zetterberg (head) is expected to play next Wednesday vs. New York.

 Zetterberg joined his teammates on the ice late in the Red Wings morning skate, but was just taking things easy.
 However, it was a great sign that he was on the ice just five days after suffering a head injury.
 He will not play on Thursday or Saturday, but he has nearly one week to practice and get ready for the Rangers next Wednesday.